U.S. FDA approves first-ever implant to treat opioid addiction

 The Congress and the HHS are working toward increasing this limit.

-Of particular interest is a proposal that exempts from the patient limit any treatment directly administered by a physician, such as an implant or injection.
+Of particular interest to Braeburn and Titan is a proposal that exempts from the patient cap any treatment directly administered by a physician, such as an implant or injection.

 Probuphine's path to approval has not been smooth.
 In 2013, the FDA rejected the implant, saying it needed additional data.